sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>inkscape</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Vector-based drawing program using SVG
+Short desc    : Vector-based drawing program using SVG
 URL          : https://inkscape.org/
-Лицензия     : GPLv2+ and CC-BY
+License      : GPLv2+ and CC-BY
-Описание     : Inkscape is a vector graphics editor, with capabilities similar to
+Descript     : Inkscape is a vector graphics editor, with capabilities similar to
              : Illustrator, CorelDraw, or Xara X, using the W3C standard Scalable Vector
              : Graphics (SVG) file format.
 It is therefore a very useful tool for web
              : designers and as an interchange format for desktop publishing.